-This month long separation of classroom segments allows the trainees to practice skills learned in the classroom.
-The core practice course for supervisors is designed for new child welfare supervisors, supervisors without training in effective leadership skills and/or supervisors transitioning from one position to another.
+The month-long separation of classroom segments allows the trainees to practice skills learned in the classroom.
+The Supervisor Core course is designed for new child welfare supervisors, supervisors without training in effective leadership skills and/or supervisors transitioning from one position to another.

 The curriculum consists of the components below and materials can be found here: Supervisor Core Curriculum